Nursing Jurisprudence and Ethics for Texas

 SIX-STEP DECISION-MAKING MODEL

-[This section is taken from Six-Step Decision-Making Model for Determining Nursing Scope of Practice (TXBON, n.d.).]
+[This section is taken directly from Six-Step Decision-Making Model for Determining Nursing Scope of Practice (TXBON, n.d.-b).]

 The Board of Nursing has developed a decision-making flowchart to assist nurses in making good professional judgments about the nursing tasks or procedures they choose to undertake.
 It references parts of the NPA and Rules and asks the nurse to apply other questions to his/her specific practice situation.
 These same sections of the nursing laws and targeted questions are tools Board staff utilizes when nurses call and ask, “Is this task/procedure in my scope of practice?”